silviot/edx-platform-wiki/How-to-Rebase-a-Pull-Request.md

 $ git fetch edx
 ```

-### Squash your changes (optional)
+### Squash your changes

-This step is optional, but recommended.
+This step is not always necessary, but is required when your commit history is full of small, unimportant commits (such as "Fix pep8", "Add tests", or "ARUURUGHSFDFSDFSDGLJKLJ:GK").
 It involves taking all the commits you've made on your branch, and squashing them all into one, larger commit.
 Doing this makes it easier for you to resolve conflicts while performing the rebase, and easier for us to review your pull request.

 To do this, we're going to do an [interactive rebase](https://help.github.com/articles/interactive-rebase).
+You can also use interactive rebase to change the wording on commit messages (for example, to provide more detail), or reorder commits (use caution here: reordering commits can cause some nasty merge conflicts).

 First, find the commit that is base of your branch.
 You can do this by running:

 ```shell
 $ git merge-base my-branch master